 - What You Can Do With This Degree

 - Degree Requirements

 - Professional Licensure

-Designed for current school teachers who wish to enhance their teaching skills and career opportunities, the five-semester Master of Arts in Curriculum and Instruction program will provide:
+Designed for current school teachers who wish to enhance their leadership skills and career opportunities, the five-semester Master of Arts: Teacher Leadership in Curriculum and Instruction program will provide:

-- a study of the theoretical base, research, and exemplary practices of current trends and issues in curriculum and instruction;
+- a study of the theoretical base, research, and exemplary practices of current trends and issues in curriculum and instruction for teacher leaders;

 - opportunities to acquire knowledge and skills needed to meet diverse needs of students in inclusive classroom settings;

 - opportunities to utilize current technologies and to integrate technology in the classroom;

 - advanced expertise in teaching communication skills across the curriculum;